TaylanUB/scheme-srfis/README.md

 you can call: `(test-runner-current (test-runner-simple))`

-- The reference implementation calls the on-group-begin handler before it modifies the group stack, and before it sets the group name, so calling `test-runner-group-stack`, `test-runner-group-path`, or `test-runner-test-name` will return values corresponding to *before* the new group begins.
-Our implementation calls the handler *after* these values are changed.
-The specification is unclear about which behavior is correct, but includes the following wording in the definition of `test-runner-test-name`: "During execution of test-begin this is the name of the test group."
+- The reference implementation calls the on-group-begin handler before modifying the group stack and setting the group name.
+This means that calling `test-runner-group-stack`, `test-runner-group-path`, or `test-runner-test-name` from within the on-group-begin handler will return values corresponding to *before* the new group begins.
+Our implementation calls the handler *after* those values are changed instead, so calling those procedures from within the on-group-begin handler will return the new values.
+The spec is unclear on which behavior is correct, but says the following in the definition of `test-runner-test-name`: "During execution of test-begin this is the name of the test group."
 It seems logical that the on-group-begin handler would be called "during" test-begin, so our behavior is arguably more in line with the spec.
 And the group stack should intuitively always have the current name as the topmost value.

 - The `test-apply` of the reference implementation doesn't always call the on-final handler of the test runner it's given.
 It's unclear